pascurra/COMP445/Readme.txt

 			//User: ascurra_445
 			//Password: comp445

-Give permissions to the user create to access and write the database.
+Give all permissions to the user ascurra_445 to access and write the database ascurra_445.

 Step 2:

 Import the database_content.sql file into the database.
-This can be don via terminal or using MySQL Workbench.
+This can be done via terminal or importing data using MySQL Workbench.

 Step 3:

+Small Change in  the code:

 Comment the following lines: